OpenDSA/OpenDSA/RST/source/Development/Summations.rst

 As with summations, we typically wish to replace the recurrence relation with a closed-form solution.
-One approach is to :dfn:`expand` the recurrence by replacing any occurrences of :math:`\mathbf{T}` on the right-hand side with its definition.
+One approach is to expand the recurrence by replacing any occurrences of :math:`\mathbf{T}` on the right-hand side with its definition.